aymane-eljerari/ezrider/README_Software.md

 1.     https://www.kaggle.com/datasets/felipemuller5/nienaber-potholes-1-simplex
 2.     https://www.kaggle.com/datasets/felipemuller5/nienaber-potholes-2-complex

 Negative sample from the training set           Positive sample from the training set

 We downloaded the dataset from Kaggle to Google Drive through Kaggle's API and a JSON file containing the username and key.
 We imported the dataset to a Google Colab notebook using the image_dataset_from_directory function offered by Keras.
 The dataset was split into training, validation, and test sets.
 The Inception V3 pre-trained model was imported from Keras without including the top layer.
 We added a set of new layers on top of the imported base model.
 We trained the net for 10 epochs (after freezing imported base layers and only changing the parameters of the newly added layers) with a large learning rate.
 Then, we trained the net for 15 epochs (after unfreezing all layers and changing parameters of both the base layers and newly added layers) with a small learning rate.
 We used the binary cross entropy loss and the sparse categorical cross entropy loss with the Adam optimizer.
 The neural network gave an accuracy of 91% with the binary cross entropy loss and a test accuracy of 90% with the sparse categorical cross entropy loss.

+The Inception V3 neural network gave >75% accuracy when tested on the images collected through our EZRider application.

+The repo implementing this model can be found [here](https://github.com/balajisath/Road_Roughness_Mapping_System).